Expand description

 §Type Erasure / Trait Objects

-It is often the case that code wishes to handle any type of array, without necessarily knowing
+It is common to write code that handles any type of array, without necessarily

-its concrete type.
-This use-case is catered for by a combination of Array
+knowing its concrete type.
+This is done using the Array

 fn impl_string(array: &StringArray) {}